 • How much is your estate worth?

-• Types of properties in your estate including retirement accounts and any life insurance policy
+• What types of properties are in your estate; i.e. retirement accounts and any life insurance policies?

 • Is your estate distributable without probate?